Mercedes-Benz CLK GTR: Roadster

 When the first production run of 20 CLK GTR coupés ended in 1999, one roadster was also produced and held onto by AMG until 2002, when it was purchased by Mark Johnston.
 Johnston attempted to sue DaimlerChrysler in 2006, claiming that when he had taken it for a test drive with a customer, the oil gauge lit up and the transmission promptly failed.
 The next five would be converted from coupés to roadsters based on existing GTR chassis by HWA, and were made available in 2006.

 Modifications to the coupé included moving the engine intake from the roof to the sides, door-mounted mirrors, an integrated rollbar behind the seats, a revised front grille and rear wing which resembled the fixed rear wing of the race cars.
 Of the six roadsters built, one was painted black and sold in 2015 by Bonhams, and now resides at Dutton Garage in Melbourne.
 Another was painted dark silver with a purple interior, for the Sultan of Brunei, and was sold to Indian businessman Vijay Mallya in 2009.
+The chassis is the only right-hand-drive example.

+In November 2025, a CLK GTR Roadster (chassis no. 5) owned by Ryan Wedding was seized by Federal Bureau of Investigation as part of the Giant Slalom investigative.